git-pull/tao-of-tmux/manuscript/06-window.md

 ## Creating windows

-All sessions start with at least 1 window (and therefore one pane inside that) open.
-From there, you can create and delete windows as you see fit.
+All sessions start with at least 1 window open.
+From there, you can create and kill windows as you see fit.

 Window indexes are a number tmux uses to determine ordering.
 The first window's index is 0, unless you set it via `base-index` in your [configuration](#config).